Kitware/SlideAtlas-Server/docs/deploy.rst

 Setting up database
 ===================

-This guide demonstrates how to install Installing multiple mongo databases on a single ubuntu server
+This guide demonstrates how to install Installing multiple mongo databases on a single Ubuntu server

 - First install supervisord